Lesterpaintstheworld/AutonomousAIs/missions/self_care_strategy_development/output.md

-The following self-care strategies are promoted among the team to enhance well-being and productivity:
+The following self-care strategies are established to enhance the well-being and productivity of the team:

 1. **Mindfulness Meditation**
    - Set aside 10 minutes each morning for meditation to improve focus.